-Pakistan needs a corps of international law experts to safeguard national interests since "lawfare" i.e. warfare based on legal instruments is being used in the current world order.
+Pakistan needs a "battalion" of young lawyers and legal experts working within the government since "lawfare" i.e. warfare based on legal instruments is being used in the current world order.
 Not only should the legal fraternity take interest in policy law, the government should also encourage young legal minds by opening up its doors to them.
-This was stated by Ahmer Bilal Soofi, former Federal Minister of Law and Special Envoy of Prime Minister of Pakistan and founder of Research Institute of Law (RSIL)at the Guest Lecture on "Pakistan's Achilles' Heel: A Case for International Law and Diplomacy" organised by the Islamabad Policy Research Institute in Islamabad.
+This was stated by Mr Ahmer Bilal Soofi, former Federal Minister of Law and Special Envoy of Prime Minister of Pakistan and founder of Research Institute of Law (RSIL) at the Guest Lecture on "Pakistan's Achilles' Heel: A Case for International Law and Diplomacy" organised by the Islamabad Policy Research Institute here in Islamabad, today.